nicolang1/Michaelis-Menten-Kinetics/README.md

-# Michaelis-Menten Kinetics and Inhibition Calculator
+# Michaelis-Menten Kinetics and Inhibition

 ## Description

-This Michaelis-Menten Kinetics and Inhibition Calculator is a tool designed for the Biochemistry Lab to analyze enzyme kinetics data using the Michaelis-Menten model.
+This Michaelis-Menten Kinetics and Inhibition notebook is a tool designed for the Biochemistry Lab to analyze enzyme kinetics data using the Michaelis-Menten model.
 It allows students to input their experimental data and generate kinetics curves with fitted parameters.
 The calculator is specifically designed to run in Google Colab.

 ## Features